videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

       })
       .catch((error) => console.log("error", error));

-    //we will return the meetingId which we got from the response of the api
+    //Return the meetingId which we got from the response of the api
     //highlight-next-line
     return meetingId;
   } catch (e) {